naijwu/PacificMUN-ASMR/README.md

 There is one database called "ASMR," with X amount of tables, where X = the amount of committees + 1;
  - One of the tables is named "DelReg", which contains all the input from the registrants
- - The other tables are
+ - The other tables are the committees

 The flow of the program was supposed to work like this
  > User registers